 With Government Gateway you can securely confirm your identity by providing some more information that only you would know, for example from your passport or payslips.
 You can use Government Gateway even if you don’t have any of the documents listed above.

 If you’re a new customer and are having a problem verifying your identity online do not worry – your application has been submitted.
 Your jobcentre will know you have applied online; they will call you if they need to confirm any information with you in order to progress your application.
 If you have not been able to verify your identity online the jobcentre will call you to book an appointment to verify your identity.
-During the coronavirus outbreak, these appointments will take place over the phone.

 Our phone systems mean calls from us may display as 0800 numbers, or an unknown number.
 If you get a call from an unknown number following our message in your account please pick up, as it’s likely to be DWP.
 We will of course ensure that you know the call is genuine.

 Please note, there are scams preying on people, so do not share information if you’re not sure the call is from DWP.
 If you are in any doubt, please ask the caller to post a specific form of words into your journal so you can be sure it’s us.

 In return for receiving Universal Credit you will need to do certain things.
 If you are able to prepare or look for work, this will include attending appointments with your work coach.